Shop Xanthium Fruit Forms and Sizes Below

 Xanthium Dosage: Follow doctor's instructions on how to use this herb.

-- Do not use if pregnant or breastfeeding.
+Xanthium Precautions: Should not be used long term.
+Do not use if pregnant or nursing.

 Xanthium Fruit is a traditional Chinese medicinal herb that benefits the nasal passage and dispels wind dampness.

 Xanthium Fruit is a medicinal herb from the flowering plant called cocklebur (Xanthium), a member of the daisy family, that is native to Asia and the Americas.
 The spines and seeds of the cocklebur fruit contain a toxic chemical called carboxyatractyloside.
 When Xanthium Fruit is prepared for medicinal use the spines are removed from the bur and often stir-fried to reduce the amount of carboxyatractyloside in the herb.

 In traditional Chinese medicine Xanthium Fruit has been used for thousands of years to clear away wind, cold, and dampness, relieve nasal obstruction, and ease pain.
 Xanthium Fruit supports nasal health, sinus health, upper respiratory health, helps to lower blood sugar, and alleviates pain.
 It is commonly used for sinusitis, allergic rhinitis, headaches, rheumatism, eczema, scabies, and leprosy.